Scarlet fever is a contagious infection that mostly affects young children. It's easily treated with antibiotics.

 Scarlet fever is very infectious and can easily spread to other people.

-To reduce the risk of spreading scarlet fever:
+To reduce the chance of spreading scarlet fever:

-- wash hands often with soap and warm water
+wash your hands often with soap and water

-- do not share cutlery, cups, towels, clothes, bedding or baths
+do not share cutlery, cups, towels, clothes, bedding or baths with anyone who has symptoms of scarlet fever